Where Are They Now?

 I am a Principal Planner at the Withlacoochee Regional Planning Council since April 2006 where I coordinate all Emergency Planning activities and acts as staff to the Local Emergency Planning Committee (LEPC) District 5.
 I also assist local governments in preparing Evaluation and Appraisal Reports (EARs) and EAR Based Amendments.
 I am a native Floridian from Miami and hold both a Bachelor's (2003) and Master's Degree (2005) in Urban and Regional Planning from Florida Atlantic University.

 I hope to eventually be a Certified Emergency manager and continue my work with county, regional and state wide emergency management planning and preparedness.

 Chris Barry, AICP

 I graduated from Florida Atlantic University with a Bachelor's in Urban & Regional Planning in August 2003 and a Master's in Urban & Regional Planning in December 2006.
 Prior to graduating I interned with Song & Associates, a West Palm Beach architectural firm, and with the Palm Beach County (PBC) Zoning Division.
-Since graduating in 2003 I have been practicing in the field of land planning both privately and publicly and have held positions as a Site Planner II with the PBC Zoning Division and as a Land Entitlement Project Manager with Centex Homes.
-Currently I am a Planner with Jon E. Schmidt & Associates, a small to mid-size land planning and landscape architecture firm in West Palm Beach.
+Since graduating in 2003 I have been practicing in the field of land planning both privately and publicly and have held positions as a Site Planner II with the PBC Zoning Division, as a Land Entitlement Project Manager with Centex Homes and a Planner with Jon E. Schmidt & Associates.
+I currently work as a Project Planner for Urban Design Kilday Studios, a mid-size land planning and landscape architecture firm in West Palm Beach.

 Seth C. Behn, AICP